 Rosacea is a skin disorder that can be common in adults in their 30’s, 40’s, and 50’s who have pale skin.
 The centre of the forehead, cheeks, nose, and chin are most commonly affected areas with red patches, bumps and broken capillaries.
 Sometimes it may also present with acne.
 There are rosacea treatments that can help.

-Symptoms of rosacea are tendency to blush that becomes more noticeable and frequent.
+Symptoms of rosacea are a tendency to blush that becomes more noticeable and frequent.
 Those with rosacea also tend to have more easily irritated sensitive skin.
-Make-up, sunscreen, alcohol based lotions and some skincare may cause redness, stinging, and irritation.
+Make-up, sunscreen, alcohol-based lotions and some skincare may cause redness, stinging, and irritation.